Your Ultimate Guide to Working from Home: Tips, Tricks, Home Office Design

-An ergonomic office chair shall support your back’s natural S shape while sitting.
-Some office chairs add cushions to align with the shape of your back, providing comfort and adequate support to your lower back.
+An ergonomic office chair should support your back’s natural S shape while sitting.
+Some office chairs add cushions to align with the shape of your back, providing comfort and adequate support for your lower back.
 This is to reduce the pressure on your hips and spine.
-Other varieties offer adjustable or reclining backrests to take some weight from your upper body while sitting.
+Other varieties offer adjustable or reclining backrests to take some weight off your upper body while sitting.

-Other ergonomic chairs come with a headrest and armrest for additional comfort.
+Other ergonomic chairs come with a headrest and armrests for additional comfort.
 However, while giving you extra shoulder support, armrests may limit your arm movement.

-To ensure your comfort while sitting, your office chair shall not be too high nor too low.
-The optimal chair allows you to bend your legs 90° keeping your feet flat on the floor, without the need to bend or sit on the corner front of the chair.
+To ensure your comfort while sitting, your office chair should not be too high nor too low.
+The optimal chair allows you to bend your legs 90°, keeping your feet flat on the floor, without the need to bend over or sit on the corner of the chair.
 An ideal seat height is 16 to 21 inches from the floor, but this can vary based on your needs.
 An office chair with adjustable height is optimal to keep you comfortable no matter what your height preference is.

 Swivel and caster